 a single example (this can be explained by the fact that it continued

 operating steam locomotives until the late 1950s).

-For many years both flagship runs sported the railroad's classic passenger livery of Tuscon red and black with Gold Leaf trim.
+For many years both flagship runs sported the railroad's classic passenger livery of Tuscan red and black with Gold Leaf trim.

 However, this changed somewhat in the early 1950s when the N&W attempted to reduce costs by switching to an imitation gold paint.

-it turns out, the railroad was one of just a very few lines to completely scrap its original passenger livery for an entirely different look (the Great Northern was another).
+As it turns out, the railroad was one of just a very few lines to completely scrap its original passenger livery for an entirely different look (the Great Northern was another).

 After the mid-1960s, under new ownership the railroad switched to a deep blue and gold livery powered by matching GP9s.

 This scheme remained through the end of the railroad's time as a passenger carrier.
 Interestingly, the Pocahontas actually became the N&W's flagship train for the last few years until Amtrak took over intercity operations.

 On May 23, 1969 the Powhatan was discontinued leaving the Pokey as the last remaining named train on the system (actually, the Interstate Commerce Commission required the railroad to at least maintain one intercity train).